-If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space, expanding the size of the available Flash array.
-The SecSi Sector can be read any number of times, but can be programmed and locked only once, and cannot be erased.
-Note that the accelerated programming

-(ACC) and unlock bypass functions are not available when programming the SecSi Sector.
+If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space, expanding the size of the available Flash array by 64 Kbytes.
+Current version of this device has 64 Kbytes; future versions will have only 256 bytes.
+This should be considered during system design.
+The SecSi Sector can be read, programmed, and erased as often as required.
+Note that the accelerated programming (ACC) and unlock bypass functions are not available when programming the SecSi Sector.